Whim-Wham/Application-Portfolio/README.md

 Thank you for taking the time to look through the Rhetoric Search project!

-My aim with this work is to identify rhetorical devices to improve understanding in NLP.
+My aim with this work is to create simple rules in identifying English rhetorical devices with the hope of providing additional inputs into machine learning models.

 Many of these devices (e.g., Anadiplosis) are not common knowledge, so I included definitions written by Robert A Harris in his handy text, "A Handbook of Rhetorical Devices."
-I reference this book so often, as I appreciate that it seeks to explain rhetoric in terms of the outcomes of its usage, which I don't often see in other writing textbooks.
+I reference this book often, as I appreciate that it seeks to explain rhetoric in terms of its effects, which I don't often see in other writing textbooks.

 I left this project as a Jupyter Notebook to show original outputs generated from my machine in the event of setup issues.